 - Libra White Paper: https://developers.libra.org/docs/assets/papers/the-libra-blockchain.pdf

-- Code repository: https://github.com/libra/libra
+- Libra Code repository: https://github.com/libra/libra

-About the Author:Shermin Voshmgir is the Author of the Book “Token Economy“.
-She is the director of the Research Institute for Cryptoconomics at the Vienna University of Economics, and the founder of BlockchainHub Berlin.
-In the past, she was a curator of TheDAO, and advisor to various startups like Jolocom, Wunder and the Estonian E-residency program.
-In addition to her studies at the Vienna University of Economics, she studied film and drama in Madrid.
-Her past work experience ranges from Internet startups, research & art.
-She is Austrian, with Iranian roots, and lives between Vienna and Berlin.
+About the Author:Shermin Voshmgir is the Author of the Book “Token Economy“ the founder of Token Kitchen and BlockchainHub Berlin.
+In the past she was the director of the Research Institute for Cryptoeconomics at the Vienna University of Economics which she also co-founded.
+She was a curator of TheDAO (Decentralized Investment Fund), an advisor to Jolocom (Web3 Identity), Wunder (Tokenized Art) and the Estonian E-residency program.
+Shermin studied Information Systems Management at the Vienna University of Economics and film-making in Madrid.
+She is Austrian, with Iranian roots, and works on the intersection of technology, art & social science.

-About the Book: Blockchains & smart contracts have made it easy for anyone to create a token with just a few lines of code.
+About the Book: This is the second edition of the book Token Economy originally published in June 2019.
+The basic structure of this second edition is the same as the first edition, with slightly updated content of existing chapters and four additional chapters: “User-Centric Identities,” “Privacy Tokens,” “Lending Tokens,” and How to Design a Token System and more focus on the Web3.
+Blockchains & smart contracts have made it easy for anyone to create a token with just a few lines of code.
 They can represent anything from an asset to an access right, like gold, diamonds, a fraction of a Picasso painting or an entry ticket to a concert.
 Tokens could also be used to reward social media contributions, incentivize the reduction of CO2 emissions, or even ones attention for watching an ad.
 While it has become easy to create a token, which is collectively managed by a public infrastructure like a blockchain, the understanding of how to apply these tokens is still vague.
-The book refers to tokens, instead of cryptocurrencies, and explains why the term “token” is the more accurate term, as many of the tokens have never been designed with the purpose to represent a currency.
-However, since tokens do have similarities to fiat currencies, the role of money as a medium of exchange is analyzed at length in this book.
-This book gives an overview of the mechanisms and state of blockchain, the socio-economic implications of tokens, and deep dives into selected tokens use cases: Basic Attention Token, Steemit, Token Curated Registries (TCRs), purpose-driven tokens, stable tokens, asset tokens, fractional ownership tokens, libra & calibra (Facebook), and many more.